ALavault/alavault.github.io/_posts/2020-06-22-gtr_tuto_2_further.md

 ## 2. Strumming pattern

-Strumming is the most common way of playing the guitar as an accompaniement instrument.
+Strumming is the most common way of playing the guitar as an accompaniment instrument.

 And if there is one pattern you should know it is this one :